tedtoal/msToString/README.md

 # Using false for hours, minutes, and seconds

 You can also set all three of *hours*, *minutes*, and *seconds* to false.
-This causes conversion of MS to an integer string, ignoring *digitsAfterDP* but honoring *numDigitsFN* (which can be used to insert leading 0's to pad the result to a specific length and replace digits with 'X's if there are more than that many digits).
+This causes conversion of MS to an integer string, ignoring *digitsAfterDP* but honoring *numDigits* (which can be used to insert leading 0's to pad the result to a specific length and replace digits with 'X's if there are more than that many digits).
 It is not expected that the user will use this, but you could.
 It is used internally by msToString() in recursive calls to itself to convert each of the hours, minutes, and seconds values.

 ## Contact